erwinfab/network-interface-configuration/README.md

 To resolve this profile collision and cleanly transition runtime ownership over to the enterprise layout without requiring a disruptive system bounce, the hardware context was explicitly assigned and initialized directly through the CLI:

-* Explicitly bind the configuration profile to the hardware interface `nmcli connection modify lab ifname eth0`
+  * Explicitly bind the configuration profile to the hardware interface:

+`nmcli connection modify lab ifname eth0`

-* Force active interface switchover execution
+  * Force active interface switchover execution:

 `nmcli connection up lab`

 <img width="913" height="689" alt="image" src="https://github.com/user-attachments/assets/a3a01a4b-120a-46fc-b04c-8afd21172b21" />
+The capture highlights the system tracking state transformations.
+Notice the top lookup showing Wired connection 1 actively mapping to eth0 while lab sits unassigned.
+The manual runtime modification sequence overrides this, resulting in the successful, live activation of the lab layout (turning green) over the eth0 data lane.